noelboss/featherlight/README.md

 ---

 # Featherlight Gallery
 You will need to use an extension (featherlight.gallery.js).
-Since Featherlight was created to be as small and simple as possible, it has selected functionality, and  allwos you to add additional functionality by using extensions.  featherlight.gallery.js is a small extension that turns your set of links into a [gallery](http://noelboss.github.io/featherlight/gallery.html).
+Since Featherlight was created to be as small and simple as possible, it has selected functionality, and  allows you to add additional functionality by using extensions.  featherlight.gallery.js is a small extension that turns your set of links into a [gallery](http://noelboss.github.io/featherlight/gallery.html).

 	$('a.gallery').featherlightGallery({
 		openSpeed: 300